Common Illness in Puppies: Giardiasis and Coccidiosis

-Your vet will require a stool sample to test for any parasites.
-Examining the stool under a microscope should allow the vet to easily see any organisms present, but sometimes they are elusive and additional fecal testing may be required.
+Your veterinarian will require a stool sample to test for any parasites.
+Examining the stool under a microscope may allow the veterinarian to easily see any organisms present, but sometimes they are elusive and additional fecal testing may be required.

-If diagnosed with giardia, a prescription medication to kill the parasite will be prescribed in both cases.
+If diagnosed with giardia, a prescription medication to kill the parasites will be prescribed.
 Rehydrating your dog is essential, as diarrhea is extremely dehydrating.
-More fecal exams will be done in a few weeks to test the medications are working and look for any organisms still present.
+Additional fecal examinations will be performed in a few weeks to test the medications are working and look for any organisms still present.
 Additional rounds of treatment may be needed.

-This condition is spread through infected feces ; keeping your yard clean can greatly reduce your pet’s chances of contracting the disease.
+This condition is spread through infected feces; keeping your yard clean can greatly reduce your pet’s chances of contracting the disease.
 Giardiasis is also common in kennels.
-Until your dog is around a year old, refrain from boarding him – if you have to leave them at home, consider putting them with a friend or family member.
-The crowded conditions in kennels can cause contagious diseases to spread quickly and easily.
+Until your dog is around a year old, refrain from boarding him – if you have to leave them at home, consider having a friend or family member babysit.
+The crowded conditions in kennels are conducive to the rapid spread of contagious diseases.

-These intestinal parasites can wreak havoc on a puppy’s underdeveloped immune system.
+These intestinal parasites can present a significant challenge for a puppy’s underdeveloped immune system.
 If your puppy shows any of the above symptoms, seek immediate veterinary attention; giardiasis and coccidiosis can be fatal if left untreated.